Is Bed Bug Heat Treatment DIY Effective, Safe and Easy To Do? Yes It Is!

 We spoke at length about her experience and I assured her that if she had an electric stove or dryer outlet to plug into she could handle her bed bug problem on her own terms using our Universal Bed Bug Heater Package.

-We discussed every step she and John would need to take including the limited preparation before turning her bedroom into a sauna using her PestPro Thermal electric bed bug heater and fan.
+We discussed every step she and John would need to take including the limited preparation before turning her bedroom into a "bed bug death sauna" using her PestPro Thermal electric bed bug heater and fan.

 We covered how she would use her stove outlet for power and which of the 4 included pig tail adapters to choose that matched her outlet.